-We may also use a portion of the net proceeds to acquire complementary businesses, products, services, or technologies.
+We may also use a portion of the net proceeds to acquire complementary businesses, products, services or technologies.
 However, we do not have agreements or commitments to enter into any acquisitions at this time.

-We will have broad discretion over how to use the net proceeds to us from this offering.
 We intend to invest the net proceeds to us from this offering that are not used as described above in a variety of capital preservation instruments, including short-term, investment-grade, interest-bearing instruments and U.S. government securities.